mitsukomegumi/florincoin/doc/build-unix.md

 for Ubuntu 12.04 and later or Debian 7 and later libboost-all-dev has to be installed:

 	sudo apt-get install libboost-all-dev

+Note: on some systems, you may need to install each libboost package individually.
+If libboost-all-dev is not found or doesn't install everything on your system, try this:

+	sudo apt-get install libboost-system-dev libboost-filesystem-dev libboost-chrono-dev libboost-program-options-dev libboost-test-dev libboost-thread-dev

  db4.8 packages are available [here](https://launchpad.net/~bitcoin/+archive/bitcoin).
  You can add the repository using the following command:

+	sudo apt-get install software-properties-common
         sudo add-apt-repository ppa:bitcoin/bitcoin
         sudo apt-get update